sass/sass-site/CONTRIBUTING.md

 ## Deploying

-Every time a new commit is pushed to master, it will automatically be deployed to sass-lang.com.
+Every time a new commit is pushed to main, it will automatically be deployed to sass-lang.com.
 Easy as that!

 Thanks!